OPM/ResInsight/docs/Faults.md

 #### Fault options
 - **Show faults outside filters**: Turning this option on, will display faults outside the filter region, making the fault visualization completely ignore the Range and Property filters in action.
 - **Show results on faults**: This toggle controls whether to show the selected result property on the faults or not.
 This should normally be left on.
-- **Show NNCs**: Toggles whether to display the Non Neighbor Connections, or not.

 #### Fault Face Visibility
 This group of options controls the visibility of the fault faces.
 Since they work together, and in some cases are overridden by the system, they can be a bit confusing.